Universal quantum control over Majorana zero modes: Chiral population transfer among Majorana zero modes

 Here the bright states are given by

-which maintain the orthogonality with the relevant ancillary basis states, i.e., $\langle\mu_n(t)|b_n(t)\rangle=0$, $n=1,2$.
+which hold the orthogonality with the relevant ancillary basis states, i.e., $\langle\mu_n(t)|b_n(t)\rangle=0$, $n=1,2$.
 The time-dependent parameters $\theta(t)$, $\phi(t)$, and $\chi(t)$ control the state populations, whereas $\alpha_1(t)$, $\alpha_2(t)$, and $\alpha_3(t)$ determine the relative phases among states.
-Equation~(\ref{AnciFour}) constitute a completed and orthornormal basis for the Hilbert space spanned by LD excited state and three MZMs.
+Equation~(\ref{AnciFour}) constitutes a completed and orthornormal basis for the Hilbert space spanned by LD excited state and three MZMs.

-Although each basis state in Eq.~(\ref{AnciFour}) serves as a nonadiabatic passage when it satisfies the von Neumann equation~(\ref{von}) with the Hamiltonian $H(t)$~(\ref{Hamfour}), it is found that only $|\mu_3(t)\rangle$ and $|\mu_4(t)\rangle$ can be used to realize the chiral transfer of MZMs.
-Without loss of generality, we substitute $|\mu_4(t)\rangle$ into the von Neumann equation~(\ref{von}) and then obtain the conditions for the Rabi-frequencies
+Although each basis state in Eq.~(\ref{AnciFour}) serves as a nonadiabatic passage when satisfying the von Neumann equation~(\ref{von}) with the Hamiltonian $H(t)$~(\ref{Hamfour}), it is found that only the last two can realize a perfect chiral transfer of MZMs.
+Without loss of generality, we substitute $|\mu_4(t)\rangle$ in Eq.~(\ref{AnciFour}) to the von Neumann equation~(\ref{von}) and then obtain the conditions for the Rabi-frequencies

 and those for the detunings